prechelt/ojs-rqcplugin/z/devnotes.md

 - tests/backup.sh backup
   so you can quickly restore the review case during testing
 - http://localhost:<port>/index.php/rqctest/rqcdevhelper/1/?viewonly=1
 - Perhaps apply patches to OJS codebase from `ojspatches`.
+TODO Q: patches?
 - For OJS to talk to RQC, start the Django dev server
-- used https://github.com/pkp/staticPages as a template for DelayedRqcSchemaMigration

 ## OJS knowledge